SVG%20File-02.svg

 Asset Creation

-E.g. When a group of volunteers comes together to build a structure, create a garden, clean a space, etc.
+For example, when a group of volunteers comes together to build a structure, create a garden, clean a space, etc.

 The benefits of this type of charitable contribution include: